Arkansas bill banning ‘sanctuary’ cities fails in committee

 LITTLE ROCK, Ark.
 (AP) — A proposal to prohibit Arkansas cities from refusing to cooperate with federal immigration authorities failed before a House committee on Monday after the state’s Republican governor said he wanted the legislation changed to ensure it wouldn’t open the door to racial profiling.

-The Senate-backed bill to prohibit “sanctuary” cities and cut off their funding failed before the House City, County and Local Affairs Committee on a 9-4 vote, two votes shy of the 11 needed to advance to the full House for a vote.
+The Senate-backed bill to prohibit “sanctuary” cities and cut off their funding failed before the House City, County and Local Affairs Committee on a 9-4 vote, one vote shy of the 10 needed to advance to the full House for a vote.
 With lawmakers hoping to wrap up this year’s session by Wednesday, the sponsor of the measure said it’s dead.

 The Arkansas Municipal League, which opposed the measure, has said it doesn’t know of any sanctuary cities in the state or any cities moving toward adopting such policies.
 The Republican proponents of the bill said the measure was needed to ensure cities comply with federal law.

-Note: This story has been corrected to show that the bill needed 10 votes, not 11, to advance.